apryor6/apryor6.github.io/_posts/2017-9-24-stockstreamer.md

 	max_ys = [np.max(y) for y in ys]
 	return (xs, ys, max_ys, unique_names)
 ~~~

+The lines with `important_indices` need some explaining.
+We are acquiring data every few seconds, but often there will be long periods of time where the price does not change at all.
+Plotting these extra datapoints could affect performance, so one way to counteract that is to only plot datapoints where the price changes.
+This can be done with `diff`, but if we just look for nonzero values returned by `diff` following a period of price stagnation then there will be one datapoint at the beginning of the stagnant period and then the next after the change, resulting in a long, slowly sloping connecting line which is misleading because the price was constant.
+What we want to do is grab the point where the price changed and the one right before it, which is the purpose of the statement with `shift(-1)`.
+The end result is the plot looks exactly the same but is more responsive.

 Now we will build the `Bokeh` glyphs, capturing each into a list so that we can reach in later and update their data properties.
 The one goofy thing about this is that the `hbar` glyphs take scalar values as inputs, which are immutable and cannot be updated the same way as the line and circle.
 My solution was just to create a `ColumnDataSource` with only one row and to pass it in.
 ~~~ python